yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop2.md

 }
 ```

 In order to update the version of k8s, you can execute following command.
 Please note, it will take a long time over 40 min.

+***Note:
+Please add the  "--debug" option which output the debug messages to the console.***

 ```
-$ az aks upgrade --name esakscluster --resource-group MCACS-AKS  --kubernetes-version 1.8.7 --yes
+$ az aks upgrade --name esakscluster --resource-group MCACS-AKS  \
+  --kubernetes-version 1.8.7 --yes --debug
  - Running ..

 ..... take a long time (over 40 min)